raspberrypilearning/rpi-physical-connect-led/en/step_1.md

 The Raspberry Pi computer has a number of General Purpose Input/Output pins, that can be used to interact with electronic components.
-You can learn more about them by looking at [this resource](rpi-gpio-pins).
+You can learn more about them by looking at [this resource](../rpi-gpio-pins){:target="_blank"}.

 LED stands for Light Emitting Diode.
 It is an electronic components that emits light current flows through it.
 The **diode** part of the name tells us that it will only conduct electricity in one direction, so you need to be careful how you connect them to your circuits.

 You need to use a resistor when wiring an LED to a Raspberry Pi, to make sure the LED doesn't blow.
-You can find out how to work out which resistor to use by looking at [this resource](generic-physical-led-calcs)
+You can find out how to work out which resistor to use by looking at [this resource](../generic-physical-led-calcs){:target="_blank"}.

 - To connect and LED to the resistor, place the LED and resistor in series with each other.
 You can use a breadboard to do this, use jumper leads, or solder them.
 It doesn't matter which leg of the LED the resistor is connected to.